nguyenphuhao/nguyenphuhao/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-I'm Hao - the Full-Stack Software Engineer! 💻

-👨‍💻 As a passionate about coding especially Javascript stuffs, I live and breathe coding, making it an integral part of my life's journey. 💡
+🤔 I'm Hao, a Full-Stack Software Engineer.
+I passionate about coding especially Javascript, I live and breathe coding, making it an integral part of my life's journey

-☕️ Starting my mornings with a steaming cup of coffee in one hand and a captivating book in the other, I eagerly explore the world of knowledge before diving into the realm of programming. 📚
+📚 Hello morning with a cup of coffee and a captivating book make my day full of energy.

 🌙 But the excitement doesn't end there!
-By nightfall, I don my audio wizard cape, as I indulge in my exceptional talent for recording audiobooks. 🎙️ The combination of technology and storytelling creates a symphony of words that leaves listeners captivated. 🎧

-Join me on my extraordinary adventure as I bring my coding expertise, insatiable thirst for knowledge, and enchanting voice to the thriving GitHub community! 💫
+By nightfall, I relax with a small hobbie - audiobooks recording

-Feel free to connect and collaborate with me on GitHub
+💫 I love making friend, learning new things and sharing what I learn.
+Feel free to connect with me on this Blog and GitHub

 Happy coding and recording! 🚀🎉